sadedil/WebForms.DependencyInjection/README.md

 ---

-- [ ] Autofac - Not working (Cannot activate classes has private constructor)
+- [ ] Autofac - Not working (Cannot activate classes which has private constructor)
 - [x] CustomActivator - Working (for experimental purposes only)
 - [x] Ninject - Working
 - [ ] Unity - Not Working (Cannot find a way to support `IServiceProvider`)